nagy-ahmed/Zakker/README.md

 # zakker PDF Viewer with Note-taking Functionality

 This desktop application is built using Electron.js and PDFTron to provide a powerful PDF viewing experience with the added functionality of note-taking.
 It allows users to open PDF files, take notes, and conveniently access their last 10 opened PDFs.
-This README file provides an overview of the project and explains how to set it up and use it.
+This README file provides an overview of the project and explains how to set it up and use it..

 ## Features